UniversalDependencies/docs/_ps/feat/Tense.md

 in relation to the current moment or to another action in the utterance.
 The `tense` feature occurs with verbs ([VERB]()) and auxiliary verbs ([AUX]()).

-Regular verbs in Pashto have simple forms for the present and past tenses, while the future tense is usually analytical.
+Verbs in Pashto have simple forms for the present and past tenses.
-There are also compound forms of perfect tenses (past perfect, present perfect, future perfect), which consist of a participle and an auxiliary verb in one of the three basic tenses.
-None of these parts is tagged as a perfect tense.
+There is also a compound future tense and perfect tenses described below.

 ### <a name="Pres">`Pres`</a>: present